jschukat/IBC_Loader/README.md

 3) Create an empty folder to be used for the parquet files

+TO TRANSFORM ABAP OUTPUT AN EXTRA FILE IS NEEDED: visit https://help.celonis.cloud/display/CIBC/Versions+-+SAP+ERP+Extractor to download the latest SAP extractor package.
+From this take the connector-sap.jar and place it in the folder containing all the python files.

 if you have the batch file "IBC Loader.bat" on your desktop:
       execute it
       if asked for: use the git credentials saved on the desktop to update to the latest version